hangting/Multiple-Linear-Regression/README.md

   - The report begins with an introduction to our project & literature review.
   - Methods included formulating and testing hypotheses, checking statistical assumptions, and refining models to ensure accuracy and interpretability.
   - The conclusion contained interpretations based on findings in our Methods section and suggestions for future studies.
-* Walmart Project Slides.pdf: Contains the presentation based on our code & report.
+* Walmart Project Slides.pdf: Contains the presentation based on our code & report that was presented to the class.

 ### Contributions:
 * Brian Park & Hangting Lu - Code & Report Editor